LIV-NGS/scRNA_report/README.md

 # scRNA-seq-Report

-R markdown document to create html reports for scRNA-seq quantification using 10x-Cellrange and Seurat.
+R markdown document to create html reports for scRNA-seq quantification using 10x cellranger and Seurat.
 Following are the steps to use the R markdown script.

 The script used salmon quantification using gencode transcripts (download from here: https://www.gencodegenes.org/).